 Use a HIPAA-Compliant Password Manager

-One of the easiest ways to ensure that complex, strong passwords are created that meet NIST and HIPAA password requirements is to use a password manager.
+One of the easiest ways to ensure that complex, strong passwords are created that meet NIST and HIPAA password requirements is to use a password manager like Bitwarden.
 A password manager allows individuals to securely store password for all of their accounts in a secure repository.
 Password managers also have a feature that allows employees to generate unique, strong, complex passwords for all accounts that meet an organization’s minimum password requirements and comply with current NIST guidance.
 Employees will only then need to create one master password that they will use to access their password vault.
 A password manager will help you meet the HIPAA password management requirements.

 The provider of a password manager solution is not given access to PHI and is therefore not considered a business associate, but it is important that the company is reputable and has excellent security.
 The solution should be easy to use, feature end-to-end encryption, and should be able to scale to meet the needs of your organization.